 Instructions

-- Blend the Base: In a blender or food processor, combine the half and half, sweetened condensed milk, cottage cheese, matcha powder, and vanilla bean paste.
-Blend until completely smooth and no lumps remain.
+- Blend the Base: In a blender or food processor, combine the half and half, sweetened condensed milk, cottage cheese, bloomed matcha , and vanilla bean paste.
+Blend until completely smooth and no lumps remain.½ cup cottage cheese, 1 ½ cups Half and half, 1 teaspoon Vanilla bean paste or vanilla extract, ½ cup Sweetened condensed milk

 - Add Strawberries (Optional): If you prefer a blended flavor, add a few strawberries (fresh or freeze-dried) and pulse briefly.
 Or save the strawberries to fold in after spinning for a swirl effect.